fortio/fortio/README.md

   -http1.0
     	Use http1.0 (instead of http 1.1)
   -httpbufferkb int
-    	Size of the buffer (max data size) for the optimized http client in kbytes (default 32) -httpccch
+    	Size of the buffer (max data size) for the optimized http client in kbytes (default 128) -httpccch
     	Check for Connection: Close Header
-  -keepalive
+  -json string
+    	Json output to provided file or '-' for stdout (empty = no json output) -keepalive
     	Keep connection alive (only for fast http 1.1) (default true) -logcaller